rohannevrikar/ubuntu-infra-setup/README.md

 ### Challenges

 - Not able to make monitoring work as expected.
 Installed required things on respective hosts, but check_nrpe command fails with error `Connection reset by peer`.
 NRPE and Nagios are installed properly.
 - nginx throws a limitations of worker_connections if port range is more than 786, as it is the default value.
-Increased the number of worker_connections but still not all ports are open as expected.
+Increased the number of worker_connections to match the number of open ports required, but it causes issues with server mostly because of memory.
+Ref: https://stackoverflow.com/questions/28265717/worker-connections-are-not-enough

 ### Scope for improvements: